Think like a bear: learning to coexist

 You can support Canadian Geographic in 3 ways:

-Human and bears sharing more landscapes now than ever before.
+Humans and bears are sharing more landscapes now than ever before.
 As we continue to invade their world, will we be able to coexist?

 People & Culture